 Now that we joined forces online and in life, we’ve started to focus on sustainability, for ourselves and our friends through the Write W.A.V.E Media network.
 If we just can find a way to make it all work, and also bring in supplemental freelance work, then we'll be happy.
 Then Lyn and I can really start helping people the way that we've always wanted to.
 Since we've met, my depression, social anxiety, and "manic attacks" have become a lot easier to deal with.
 Now I'll always have the greatest medicine of all: true love.

 Also, while the fundraiser was nominally a failure, it did cover some rent and some other expenses.
-Plus, the father of her four children, who lives nearby, now has a place big enough that the kids can all stay with him together.
-While there are some logistical issues involved, the kids will have a place and be able to be with their father, at least.
-Now that the kids are in a good new place, the only real trick now is for us to be able to get a consistent enough income for Lyn and me to be able to move in together, along with at least two of the kids.
+The only real trick then would be for us to be able to get a consistent enough income for Lyn and me to be able to move in together, along with at least two of the kids.
 To take them all back wouldn’t be fair to their father.
 With our combined effort, we should have no problem maintaining a place wherever we decide to go.
 Originally, our goal was to be moved in together by our birthday, May 8th of next year, which was, strangely enough, my original goal of being on my own.
 But that timetable appeared to be moving up quickly.

 Now I didn’t have to go out into the world alone.
 I gained such an amazing partner.
 We can be independent together.
 Her family has been as accepting of me as Lyn has been.
 Our eventual hope is that Lyn and I's income will become such that her and I and all of her four children are under one roof, plus any children that we have together (which we plan to!)
 We all want to be one big happy family.
 It seems her kids are open to accepting me, and they will be definitely accepted by me with open arms.
 They’re really good kids, and Lyn has raised them well.